 What is Spinal Disc Replacement?

 Patients who don’t want the immobilization spinal fusion surgery brings may opt to have spinal disc replacement surgery instead.
-The problem with immobilizing the spine is that the nerves and tissues in and around the spinal cord can get damaged over time.
+The problem with immobilizing the spine is that the nerves and tissues in and around the spinal cord can become damaged over time.
 Instead of fusing bones together to eliminate movement between two vertebrae, the degenerating spinal disc is replaced with a prosthetic.
-The prosthetic discs used in this procedure are often made out of metal, plastic, or ceramic with hydrogel inside them.
+The prosthetic discs used in this procedure are often made out of metal, plastic, or ceramic, with hydrogel inside them.

 Ideal Candidates for Spinal Disc Replacement

-While most patients would prefer this procedure over stabilizing the spine to treat the symptoms of degenerative disc disease, not everyone is a good candidate for the procedure.
-The first thing a surgeon looks at even before considering this procedure as a treatment option for the pain is their medical history.
-Patients who have their vertebral discs replaced with prosthetics should have enough bone strength to support the implants or else the surgery will do more harm than good.
+While most patients prefer this procedure over stabilizing the spine to treat the symptoms of degenerative disc disease, , not everyone is a good candidate for the procedure.
+The first thing a surgeon looks at before even considering this procedure as a treatment option, is the patient’s medical history.
+Patients who have their vertebral discs replaced with prosthetics should have enough bone strength to support the implants, or else the surgery will do more harm than good.

-How This Procedure is Done
+How the Procedure is Done

-If you’re experiencing symptoms of degenerative disc disease and you want to know if you’re a candidate for this surgery, call us today to schedule a consultation with one of our respected surgeons.
+If you’re experiencing symptoms of degenerative disc disease and want to know if you’re a candidate for this surgery, call us today to schedule a consultation with one of our respected surgeons.